makeitrepeatable/aws/checkout/README.md

 2. cd into the tests directory and run `go test -v -timeout 30m`

 ## WIP
-* Terratests throwing false negative because of padding on output
+* Terratests throwing false negative because of padding on output, when run during pipeline on Ubuntu agent
 * Implement private VPC with WAF as single entry point
 * Implement remote state
 * Add Cloudwatch config to monitor instances created and send alerts when an autoscale even occurs